jonathanxu/CP.TwitterClient/README.md

 Time is parsed from Twitter API, and formatted to very short (1h), or short (2/2/14), or long form.
 This is done inside model `CPTweet`.

+#### Height calculation

+- Set UITextView's inset to 0
+- Updated UITextView's height constraint via an IBOutlet
+- Return table cell's height by calculating the offset from default UITextView height, and add to table cell's default height
+- Not using bottom constraint from UITextView to table cell's bottom

 #### Touch and Segue

 Wire 3 separate touch events for reply, retweet, and faovite.